PVermeer/Polymer-test/README.md

-# Zzapps Polymer 3 TypeScript Webpack template
+# Polymer 3 TypeScript Webpack template

 ## Includes:
 - Firebase as service with RxJs